1011: Horrors of Spider Island

 Giselle is an 1841 ballet about a young peasant girl who protects her lover from a group of vengeful female spirits.

-I guess it’s back to my dead-end job as principal dancer at the Bolshoi.
+I guess it’s back to my dead-end job as principal dancer with the Bolshoi.

 The Bolshoi Ballet is a professional ballet company based at the Bolshoi Theatre in Moscow; it is considered one of the most prestigious ballet companies in the world.